henriquea/react-amsterdam-2016-talk/README.md

 npm run start
 ```

-Any issues or questions, feel free to hit me on [@healves82](https://twitter.com/healves82).
+Any issues or questions, feel free to hit me at [@healves82](https://twitter.com/healves82).